hedgedoc/hedgedoc/README.md

 3. Run `yarn install`
 4. Run `yarn build`

-Builds the app for production to the `build` folder.
+This will build the app in production mode and save it into the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include a hash value of the content.
+The production build is optimized for best performance, minimized and the filenames include a hash value of the content.
+Don't edit them by hand!